 Brandon Cloverleafs 1954-1960

-This team was one of the greatest amateur baseball teams ever assembled in Manitoba.
-It might be a long time before baseball fans are ever treated to a team like this again.
+This Brandon Cloverleafs team was one of the greatest amateur baseball teams ever assembled in Manitoba.

-They dominated the baseball tournament circuit, often winning premier tournaments such as those in Neepawa, Indian Head, and Keewatin.
-They also won various exhibition games with American teams, including one against the touring Kansas City Monarchs of the American Negro League.
+Throughout the 50s, the Cloverleafs dominated the baseball tournament circuit.
+They also won various exhibition games with American teams, including one against the Kansas City Monarchs of the American Negro League.
 They won this game 15-7.

-They had developed from a rag-tag bunch of kids into one of the finest amateur teams in Manitoba.
+The Brandon Cloverleafs was a team that developed a bunch of rag-tag kids into one of the finest in Manitoba.
 Their success often hinged on a special magic that went beyond talent.
-They were good friends.
-They worked together and stuck together.
-They were a family, and the family included wives, girlfriends, and relatives.
+They were good friends, they worked together and stuck together.
+The group was very close-knit, and that was one of the biggest reasons for their success.

-It seems only fitting that the Cloverleafs of this era are the first team inducted into the Manitoba Baseball Hall of Fame.
-They were an outstanding team, and many members contributed to baseball after their playing days were over.
+It is only fitting that the Brandon Cloverleafs of this era were the first team inducted into the Manitoba Baseball Hall of Fame They were an outstanding team, and many members from it contributed immensely to baseball long after their playing days were over.

 Don Sumner

-Played for Virden, Souris, Brandon Athletics, Brandon Cloverleafs before becoming an umpire and-then an administrator.
-Has served M.S.B.L. as Secretary-Treasurer, statistician, or in some other capacity for 35 years.
+Don Sumner was born in Brandon, Manitoba.
+Sumner played for Virden, Souris, the Brandon Athletics, and the Brandon Cloverleafs before becoming an umpire and administrator.
+He served the Manitoba Senior Baseball League as secretary-treasurer, statistician, and in other capacities for over 35 years.

 Jim Scott